-By: Cory Yager, Georgia Vehicular Homicide Attorney for Misdemeanor or Felony Vehicle Homicide Cases
+By: Cory Yager, Vehicular Homicide GA Attorney for Misdemeanor or Felony Vehicle Homicide Cases

 This article addresses the criminal vehicular homicide definition in the Peach State, when either a vehicular homicide DUI, hit and run, or reckless driving offense occurs by the at fault driver.
 For such felonies, vehicular homicide jail time can be significant.
 This is even though both felony or misdemeanor crimes are accidental vehicular homicide, unintentional vehicular homicide, or negligent vehicular homicide, and not an intentional crime, like aggravated assault, battery, or murder.

 How long is the sentence for vehicular homicide?
 The sentence for a driver charged with vehicular homicide (DUI death) is up to one year in jail per death for a misdemeanor, but up to 15 years per injury or death for felony crimes.